hubidu/asteroids-js/README.md

   * with a constant speed depending on it's size (smaller is faster)
   * when an asteroid leaves the game area it will reappear at the opposite side of the game area
 - When the space ship collides with an asteroid it should explode
+  * and the game should start over
+  * add debugging capabilities to the game so one can see if collision detection works properly
-- The space ship should be able to shoot asteroids (by pressing the space bar)
+- The space ship should be able to fire shots
+  * there should only be one short visible at the same time
+  * if the shot leaves the game area it should disappear
 - Big asteroids should break up into smaller asteroids when shot, small asteroids should disappear
+- The game should have levels with increasing difficulty
+  * a level is finished successfully if there are no more asteroids
+  * there should be a short success message displayed to the user at the end of a level
+  * the new level should have more or faster asteroids
+- From time to time a flying saucer should show up and home into the space ship

 ## More Backlog ideas

+- Physics: Asteroids should attract the space ship
 - Network/Multiplayer asteroids
 - AI: Asteroids Bot which can play the game